7 So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.

 7 So let each one give as he purposes [decided] in his heart,

 Proper giving begins with a willing attitude and resolve (Ex 25:2; 35:5; Pr 22:9).
-Christians are to give what they decide to do in their “heart.”
+Christians are to give what they decide in their “heart” to give.
 The attitude is most important in giving, but it is also an individual matter settled in one’s attitude toward Christ.

 The act of contribution should accord with the heart and free will.
 In biblical giving, each person must be entirely free to decide what to contribute.
 Those who freely received will freely give (Mt 10:8).
-There is no quota scheme imposed on the giver in God’s economy.
+In God’s economy there is no quota scheme imposed on the giver.
 When a person gives from his “heart,” he does so truly and freely.

 not grudgingly [with sorrow, grief, and regret]